bps12/bps12.github.io/_posts/2017-11-15-AMD-Linux-Driver.md

 ### The Result
-Before the fix, my 5 GPU rig was hashing at about 110 Mh/s whilist dual mining Sia.
+Before the fix my 5 GPU rig was hashing at about 110 Mh/s whilist dual mining Sia.
 Here are the results after the above was applied:
 ![_config.yml]({{ site.baseurl }}/images/hash.png)

 Happy Mining!